Nigeria - lead poisoning kills 100 children in north

 More than 100 children have died of lead poisoning in Nigeria in recent weeks, health officials say.

 The number has been rising since March, when residents started digging illegally for gold in areas with high concentrations of lead.
+The victims were from several remote villages in the northern state of Zamfara.

 A total of 163 out of 355 cases of poisoning have proved fatal, a Nigerian health ministry official told Reuters.